-- (1) A caregiver must obtain written permission from a parent or guardian before a child enters a pool; - (2) If a home has a portable wading pool: - (a) a home will drain and fill the wading pool with fresh water daily and disinfect the pool regularly;
+(a) a home will drain and fill the wading pool with fresh water daily and disinfect the pool regularly;

-- (b) a home will empty a wading pool when it is not in use and remove it from areas accessible to children; and - (c) a home will not use a portable wading pool placed on concrete or asphalt. - (3) If a home has a built in or above ground swimming pool, ditch, fishpond or other water hazard:
+(b) a home will empty a wading pool when it is not in use and remove it from areas accessible to children: and hazard:

+(c) a home will not use a portable wading pool placed on concrete or asphalt.

+(3) If a home has a built in or above ground swimming pool, ditch, fish pond or other water

-- (a) the fixture will be constructed, maintained and used in accordance with applicable state and local regulations; - (b) the fixture will be constructed and protected so that, when not in use, it is inaccessible to children; and - (c) when in use, children will be constantly supervised and ensure adequate safety for the ages, abilities and type of water hazard in use.
+(a) the fixture will be constructed, maintained and used in accordance with applicable state and local regulations;

+(b) the fixture will be constructed and protected so that, when not in use, it is inaccessible to children; and

+(c) when in use, children will be constantly supervised and ensure adequate safety for the ages, abilities and type of water hazard in use.